olvap80/InstantRTOS/README.md

 In contrast the simplest [Coroutine in InstantRTOS](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) requires only sizeof(short) for holding its own state and no dynamic memory allocation.

-InstantRTOS implements low-memory, fast-switching stackless coroutines to do cooperative multitasking efficiently on any platform.
+InstantRTOS implements low-memory, fast-switching stackless coroutines (cooperative tasks) to do cooperative multitasking efficiently on any platform.
 Coroutines are nice structural replacement for finite state machines (FSMs), since natural flow control statements are used instead of the mess of state/event transitions.